SoulOfMo/intro-section-with-dropdown-navigation-main/README.md

 - Javascript

 ### What I learned
-I learned how to use javascript toggle function, addevent method and so on
+I learned how to use javascript toggle function and addevent method.

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge. -->